-In accordance with the 2019 Authorisation Letter, the CNCBLB President may transfer authorisation within the scope of his authorisation.
+In accordance with the 2020 Authorisation Letter, the CNCBLB President may transfer authorisation within the scope of his authorisation.
 This framework sets out the CNCBLB President’s delegation of authority to senior management of the Branch to effectively manage the business of the Branch.

-These authority limits are detailed in APPENDIX A – Delegated Authority Matrix and will be conveyed to each individual through the acceptance of a ‘Sub-Delegation Letter (example in APPENDIX D).
+These authority limits are detailed in the Appendices will be conveyed by the Chief Risk Officer (“CRO”) on behalf of the President, to each individual by way of e-mail (example in APPENDIX D).

 2. Objective